 Sympathetic nerve Blocks:

 During a sympathetic nerve block, anesthetic medication is injected into your nerve near your spine to numb the pain.
-Most people we see have had multiple nerve blocks and we find that it causes scarring in the tissue, which is an added complication that you have to deal with later on.
+Most Complex Regional Pain Syndrome patients we see have had multiple nerve blocks, and we find that it causes scarring in the tissue, which is an added complication that you have to deal with later on.

 Ketamine is a dissociative anesthetic.
 Its job is to disconnect the brain from the pain that you’re feeling.
-What we tend to see with patients is that it does work for some people short-term, but infusions must be repeated, as the results are not permanent.
+What we tend to see with Complex Regional Pain Syndrome patients is that it does work for some people short-term, but infusions must be repeated, as the results are not permanent.
 The problem with this (and many other “maintenance” forms of treatment) is that while this is happening, that fire (the CRPS) is burning hotter and hotter and hotter.
-Eventually, you’re unable to control the CRPS pain with the ketamine.
+Eventually, you’re unable to control the pain with the ketamine.
 Ketamine has a ceiling, CRPS does not.
-Ketamaine also has numerous notable side-effects.
+Ketamine also has numerous notable side-effects.

 Calmare therapy disrupts the pain signal by “scrambling” it.
 This treatment applies a low-amperage electric signal that is made of codes recognized and normally used by the brain.
-The new code “tricks” the brain to read a discernable nonpain code.
-Calmare therapy is a more non-invasive approach, but it’s still interrupting the pain signal rather than getting to the root of the problem.
+The new code “tricks” the brain to read a discernible non-pain code.
+Calmare Therapy is a more non-invasive approach, but it’s still interrupting the pain signal rather than getting to the root of CRPS.
 We’ve had several instances of patients saying their pain spread after getting Calmare, so there is a risk involved.

 Spinal Cord Stimulators:

 Many CRPS patients rely on opioids, or other prescription drugs just to get through the day.
-In addition to unwanted side effects and dangers from narcotics, when you take opioids (or any type of prescription medication) you’re taking an unhealthy body and adding more and more chemicals to it.
-Eventually, all of this becomes a mass that your body can’t bear.
+In addition to unwanted side effects and dangers from narcotics, when you take opioids (or any type of prescription medication), you’re taking an unhealthy body and adding more and more chemicals to it.
+Eventually, all of this becomes a mass that your body that is additionally weakened by the CRPS can’t bear.